hjpae/cearlab-phase1/README.md

 Developed within [CEAR Lab](https://hjpae.github.io/cear/), this demo serves as an intentionally minimal, diagnostic probe of internal drift beyond policy-level signals, illustrating why long-horizon alignment cannot be reduced to behavior alone.

+This repository currently focuses on conceptual explanation with experimental results; implementation details may be released in later phases.

 #### What this demo is (and is not)